In this post, our Science Team gives you the answer to the 2019 HSC Biology paper.

 |Example||Mutation in a skin cell resulting in skin cancer||Trisomy 21 – an extra copy of chromosome 21 in every cell of the offspring|

 Educational programs are initiatives developed by the Government and non-government organisations in order to minimise the incidence of disease amongst the community.
 Initiatives include awareness advertisements on TV and radio, on the sides of buses, in schools, doctors’ surgeries or in school programs such as life education.
 These initiatives influence lifestyle changes that will reduce the incidence of non-infectious disease.
-For example, epidemiological studies have identified a relationship between cigarette smoking and cancers, particularly lung cancer.
+For example, epidemiological studies have identified a relationship between U.V. exposure and skin cancer, as well as cigarette smoking and lung cancer.
 In response, the Australian Government has developed campaigns to increase awareness and influence lifestyle changes to prevent the incidence of lung cancer.
 After the introduction of the ‘quit now’ campaign in 1997-98 it was found that there was a 1.8-3.1% reduction in the prevalence of smoking within 18 months of the start of the campaign.
-This is thought to have prevented 922 premature deaths and saved $24 million in health expenditure through Medicare.

 Artificial insemination is the collection and manual placement of sperm into the female reproductive tract.
 This is often used to selectively breed two organisms of the same species with favourable traits.
 For example, impregnating a mare without requiring the stallion to be in the same location.
 Artificial insemination can increase biodiversity at the genetic level as it allows crosses that would not normally occur due to distance or physical differences.
 However, sperm from the same male can be used many times and this can lead to increased levels of these genes within the population i.e. decreased genetic diversity.

 Transgenic species in agriculture initially increase genetic diversity by introducing genes from one species to another e.g. Bt cotton that has a gene from a bacterium.
 A disadvantage is that transgenic organisms are usually cloned which reduces biodiversity as it means large areas of crop are genetically identical.
-Bt cotton may also outcompete native species, further reducing biodiversity.
+Bt cotton has an advantage and may outcompete native species, reducing ecosystem biodiversity.